wolownik/HighLatThunderstormsData/README.md

 (Click on an individual WMO station on the map to see more details)

-Dataset has been prepared based on SYNOP reports downloaded from Ogimet resources (https://www.ogimet.com) and NOAA Integrated Surface Database at https://www.ncdc.noaa.gov/isd/data-access and has been used in the manuscript: "Thunderstorm activity at high latitudes observed at manned WMO weather stations" (submitted in consideration for publication in the International Journal of Climatology)
+Dataset has been prepared based on SYNOP reports downloaded from Ogimet resources (https://www.ogimet.com) and NOAA Integrated Surface Database at https://www.ncdc.noaa.gov/isd/data-access and has been used in the manuscript:
+Kępski, D., & Kubicki, M. (2022).
+Thunderstorm activity at high latitudes observed at manned WMO weather stations.
+International Journal of Climatology, doi: 10.1002/joc.7678

 Data folder contains:
 - ThunderstormSYNOPsAfterVerification.csv - all SYNOP reports containing information about high latitude thunderstorms from 2000-2019 (which have passed the verification process)